Bilateral Stroke: Understanding Stroke on Both Sides of the Brain

 Rehabilitation focuses on restoring the survivor’s abilities that were compromised by the stroke.
 For instance, if speech was impaired by the stroke, rehabilitation focuses on improving the survivor’s ability to communicate.

 Fortunately, neuroplasticity makes recovery possible.
-It requires consistent effort on the survivor’s part, as the brain relies on experience in order to rewire itself.
-In other words, when a stroke survivor experiences something on a regular basis, that is what the brain will respond to.
+It requires consistent effort on the survivor’s part, as the brain relies on experience to rewire itself.
+In other words, when a stroke survivor engages in an activity on a regular basis, that is what the brain will adapt to.

 Here are some of the methods that might be used during rehabilitation:

 • Physical therapy.
-After bilateral stroke, mobility on both sides of the body often becomes impaired.
-Rigorous physical therapy and stroke rehabilitation exercise can help improve this side effect.
+After a bilateral stroke, mobility on both sides of the body often becomes impaired.
+Rigorous stroke rehabilitation can help improve this side effect.

 • Passive exercise.
 If a bilateral stroke results in post-stroke paralysis, then passive exercise can help improve mobility and encourage blood flow in the affected limbs.
 This can be accomplished by having a caregiver assist your body parts with various movements.